SpektraSystems/AZ-900/technical_deep_dive/Module3:_Understand_security,_privacy,_compliance,_and_trust_(25-30%)-readme.md

 Get proactive, actionable, and personalized best practices recommendations.
 Improve the performance, security, and reliability of your resources, as you identify opportunities to reduce your overall Azure spend.
 Get recommendations with proposed actions inline.
 You can access Advisor through the Azure portal.
-Sign in to the portal, locate Advisor in the navigation menu, or search for it in the All services menu.
+Sign in to the portal, locate Advisor in the navigation menu, or search for it in the All services menu.<br/>
    <img src="images/ad.jpg"/><br/>

 ### Azure Monitor overview